Connect with others who understand.

 • Perform surgical procedures if needed

-You’ll likely need a referral from your primary care provider to see a dermatologist.
+You might need a referral from your primary care provider to see a dermatologist.
 It may take weeks or months to get an appointment.
+The Doctor Locator tool can help you find a dermatologist who’s knowledgeable about HS.

-If you keep getting boils in the same areas, especially the armpits, groin, buttocks, or under the breasts, you might have hidradenitis suppurativa (HS).
-HS is a chronic inflammatory skin condition that causes painful, recurring nodules and abscesses in areas where skin rubs together.
+If you keep getting boils in the same areas, especially the armpits, groin, buttocks, or under the breasts, you might have HS.
+This chronic inflammatory skin condition causes painful, recurring nodules and abscesses in areas where skin rubs together.

 Signs that your boil might be related to HS include: